-MA Youth & Young Adult Ministry and Comm & International Development
+MA in Youth & Young Adult Ministry and Comm & International Development

 The Dual Degree Program in Community and International Development (CIDP) and Youth and Young Adult Ministry (MAYYAM) will follow the model of the CIDP/SOWK dual degree and MAYYAM/SOWK dual degrees, where students are able to complete two degrees in 3 years, with a tuition reduction of 33% for the CIDP credits.
 For seminary credits, the student may apply for the MAYYAM tuition discount.